rundeck/docs/docs/administration/runner/runner-installation/runner-install.md

 # sudo service runner start
 ```

-## Using Runners in containers
+## Deploying Runners in Containers

 A Runner docker image is available from [Dockerhub](https://hub.docker.com/r/rundeckpro/runner).

 	docker pull rundeckpro/runner

-You can use the tag `rundeckpro/runner:$VERSION` for a specific version, where `$VERSION` is set with:
+Use the tag `rundeckpro/runner:$VERSION` for a specific version, where `$VERSION` is set with:
 ```
 export $VERSION=5.1.0
 ```

-You can use either Environment Variables, or a Volume Mount to specify the Connection parameters for the Runner.
+Use either Environment Variables, or a Volume Mount to specify the Connection parameters for the Runner.

 :::warning API Usage Required
-Currently, to obtain the token for a Runner, you must use the Runner Management API to create the Runner.
+Currently, to obtain the token for a Runner, use the Runner Management API to create the Runner.

 See: